 The ongoing challenges facing the F&B industry will persist.
 The Group will continue to streamline operational efficiencies and optimise existing resources with a view to boost productivity further and better manage expenses without compromising on quality.

 As announced in a corporate and business update on 31 July 2017, the Group will at the appropriate time launch promising brands in new geographical markets to reduce over-reliance on Singapore, expand services and capabilities as well as focus on quick-service restaurants and casual dining concepts to offer greater convenience and choice to consumers.
 Any rollout will be carried out prudently and at a sustainable pace to ensure the Group achieves the desired return on investment.

 CORPORATE SOCIAL RESPONSIBILITY

-As part of our ongoing public outreach programmes, we took part in the annual Assisi Hospice Charity Fun Day 2015 held on 14 June 2015 at St. Joseph’s Institution International.
+As part of our ongoing public outreach programmes, we took part in the annual Kampong Assisi Charity Fun Day 2017 which was held on 18 June 2017 at St. Joseph’s Institution International.
 The event raised funds for Assisi Hospice, which provides subsidised care for the poor and critically ill.
-Together with our counterparts in the F&B industry, TungLok's management and staff had a rewarding time selling food at the charity drive.
+Together with our counterparts in the F&B industry, Tung Lok’s management and staff had a rewarding time creating awareness about terminal illness while selling food at the charity drive.

 Best Chinese Chain Restaurant – TungLok Signatures